Tropical Fukaya Algebras: The approximate solution

-The domain of the glued family of maps is obtained by replacing interior nodes with necks : The curve $C^\nu$ has a neck of length $\nu l_e$ in place of the node $w_e$ in $C$.
-We denote by $\Gamma_{\glue}$ the type of the glued curve.
-The lift of a node $w_e$ has matching coordinates (see (Edge matching) in Definition \ref{def:bmap} of broken maps) in the neighbourhoods $U_e^+$, $U_e^-$ of the lifts $w_e^+$, $w_e^-$ of the node :
+The domain of any map in the glued family is a treed disk obtained by replacing tropical nodes in $C$ with necks and leaving the tree part in $C$ unchanged: For any $\nu \in \R_+$ the curve $C_\nu$ has a neck of length $\nu l_e$ in place of a tropical node $w_e$ corresponding to $e \in \Edge_\trop(\Gamma)$ in $C$.
+Denote by

+the type of the glued curve.
+Recall that the lift of a tropical node $w_e$ in $C$ has matching coordinates (as in Definition \ref{def:bmap}) in the neighbourhoods $U_e^+$, $U_e^-$ of the lifts $w^+_e$, $w^-_e$, which are denoted by

 The coordinates can be chosen to be compositions of the complex exponential map \eqref{eq:cexp} and linear functions from tangent spaces to $\C$.
-The glued curve $C^\nu$ is obtained from $C$ by deleting a small disk in $U_e^\pm $ for every edge $e$ in $\Gamma$, and gluing the remainder of the neighbourhoods $U_e^\pm$ using the identification $z_e^+ \sim e^{-\nu l_e}z_e^-$, and leaving the tree part $T$ unchanged.
-For future use in the proof we point out that the punctured neighbourhoods $U_e^\pm \bs \{w_e^\pm\}$ have matching logarithmic coordinates
+The glued curve $C_\nu$ is obtained from $C$ by deleting a small disk in $U_e^\pm $ for every edge $e$ in $\Gamma$, and gluing the remainder of the neighbourhoods $U_e^\pm$ using the identification $z_e^+ \sim e^{-\nu l_e}z_e^-$, and leaving the tree part $T$ unchanged.
+So the surface and tree parts of $C_\nu$ are